 ” №12/2014 22.07.16

-Talking about the fact that natural childbirth is better in every way becomes meaningless in a situation where a woman cannot objectively give birth herself.
-In this case, the only way out is a caesarean section.
+Talk about how natural childbirth is better in all respects becomes meaningless in a situation where a woman objectively cannot give birth herself.
+In this case, the only option is a caesarean section.

-There are, of course, clinics in which anyone who wants to be "procesary" just because she wants it - she is afraid to give birth, for example.
-However, any self-respecting doctor will try to dissuade the expectant mother from a caesarean section without medical indications.
+There are, of course, clinics in which anyone who wants to be treated will be given a “caesarean” only because she wants it - she is afraid to give birth, for example.
+However, any self-respecting doctor will try to dissuade the expectant mother from having a caesarean section without medical indications.

 Who needs a caesarean section?